Amaterazu7/AccountingNotebook-API/README.md

 `` docker-compose up --build -d ``

-* when the application is started you can go here to see the documentation:
+* when the application started you can go here to see the documentation:

         * http://0.0.0.0:8080/swagger-ui.html#/